ohadch/ohadch/README.md

-### I am Ohad Chaet, and I am an experienced Full Stack Developer
+### I am Ohad Chaet, and I am an experienced Full Stack Developer.

 🔭 I am currently working as a full stack developer at Salaryo.

-I am highly experienced in server side development, including integrations between large scale systems and data driven development.
+I am highly experienced with server side development, including integrations between medium/large scale systems and data driven development.

 🔨 My skillset includes vast experience with the following tools:

 - Server side development with node.js using Javascript and Typescript
 - Python development with pandas, numpy, airflow, flask and django
 - Relational databases: Postgres and SQLServer, highly experieced with SQL